So You're Wondering How to Choose a Racing Helmet

 Why Spend $3,000 On A Helmet When There's This One For $200?

 We get asked this question a lot.
 Like most things, it comes down to getting what you pay for.
-But what, specifically, am I paying for?
+But what, specifically, are you paying for?

-To start, helmet shell materials represent a trade-off in terms of protection, weight, and cost.
-There's an old saying in racing: "Strong, light, cheap.
-Pick two."
-A fiberglass helmet with acceptable impact absorption is usually cheaper and heavier.
-Kevlar composite (typically Kevlar mixed with carbon fiber) is lighter than fiberglass, with better impact absorption, but it’s more costly and harder to work with.
+To start, helmet shell materials represent a trade-off between protection, weight, and cost.
+As the saying goes, "Strong, light, cheap: pick two."
+A fiberglass helmet with acceptable impact absorption is usually cheaper but heavier.
+Kevlar composite (typically Kevlar mixed with carbon fiber) is lighter than fiberglass with better impact absorption, but it’s more costly and harder to work with.
 So Kevlar composite helmets are typically lighter and more expensive than fiberglass.

-At the top of the range, premium-grade carbon fiber is lighter than Kevlar composite while offering increased impact, abrasion, and penetration protection.
+At the top end, high-quality carbon fiber is lighter than Kevlar composite while offering increased impact, abrasion, and penetration protection.
 It's more expensive than Kevlar or fiberglass, and requires more precise manufacturing processes.
-So a premium carbon fiber shell is the foundation of a very strong, light, and safe helmet but will come at a higher price.
+So a carbon fiber shell is the foundation of a very strong, light, safe helmet but will come with a higher price tag.

-Naturally, price is one way to try to tell which Company is which, but it helps a lot to consult with a helmet expert at Competition Motorsport.
-You don’t have to spend $3,000 to get an excellent auto racing helmet.
-We carry high-quality, safe, comfortable helmets in a wide range of prices, and our experts are here to guide you to the best helmet for you -- not just the most expensive one.
-We don't carry the “Company X” helmets, though; it's just not the place we're comfortable advising racers to save those last few dollars.
+All of that said, you don’t have to spend $3,000 to get an excellent auto racing helmet.
+We carry high-quality, safe, comfortable helmets at a wide range of prices, and our helmet experts are here to guide you to the best helmet for you – not just the most expensive one.

-In addition to top-level safety, many excellent helmet manufacturers integrate features such as communication options, forced-air, driver hydration, and helmet eject systems into their helmets.
-These are "good to have", but not "must have" attributes that add functionality, comfort, and, in some cases, an even wider margin of safety.
+In addition to top-level safety, many helmet manufacturers integrate features such as communications, forced-air, driver hydration, and helmet eject systems into their helmets.
+These are "good to have", but not "must have" attributes that add functionality, comfort, and, in some cases, a wider margin of safety.

-Integrated solutions to many of these add-ons make some helmets more than just a safety system.
-And with myriad option combinations, let’s take a look at when you might consider a helmet with each feature.
+These integrated features make some helmets more than just safety devices.
+With myriad option combinations, let’s take a look at some features and when you might consider a helmet with them.

 Built-In Comms